 Introduction to my Autobiography

 Here, I am, in the autumn of my life, a man past eighty years.
 During my life, I have had many plans – and so does every man – which, unfortunately, I have put off until the inevitable ravages of time on my body make many of these plans impossible.
 I don’t suppose I will ever go scuba diving off the coast of Costa Rica, or skydive over the hills of North Dakota, or climb the Himalayan Mountains.
 However, I have done many things.
 Although I have never accomplished many of the more thrilling and dangerous activities, my life has been exciting.
 It has been a thrilling roller coaster ride full of hills and bumps.
 How does one best write an autobiography?
 As I have pondered this question, I realize that my life is much more than a series of events, which can be set down as cold, hard facts.
 My life has been one of philosophy, learning, deep thoughts and insights, passion, love, religious fervor, and respect for God’s creation.
 It has also been a life of joy, happiness, and wonder; but also despair, sadness, and bitter regrets.
 The journey through life presents many paths, many choices, and those choices can bring good or evil.
 All men sin, and I am no exception.
 This biography is not one of confession.
-I may tell of some mistakes, but some sins are between man and God, and as God has promised that if we repent, he will forget and forgive, there are things in my life that I will not include – and perhaps should not include – in this my autobiography.
+I may tell of some mistakes, but some sins are between man and God, and as God has promised that if we repent, he will forget and forgive.
+Thus, there are things in my life that I will not include – and perhaps should not include – in this my autobiography.

 It is said that one of the advantages of age is that the events of one’s youth become bolder and brighter with each telling.
 To paraphrase Tolkien: “Deed becomes legend and legend becomes myth.”
 I hope that the telling of my tale will be more deed than legend or myth.
 One of my many faults is procrastination.
 I know that I should have been keeping a journal, but this is one of the many “I’ll get around to it” scenarios in my life.
 Fortunately, I am a collector of documents – articles, certificates, awards, school papers, etc. By taking information from these documents, combined with memories and the input of family members, I hope to do a passable job of telling my tale.